 The Civil Rights Act of 1866, 42 U.S.C.
-Section 1981 prohibits discrimination against employees based upon their race and applies to all employers regardless of whether or not that have 15 employees.
+Section 1981 prohibits discrimination against employees based upon their race and applies to all employees regardless of whether or not that have 15 employees.
 Race is defined broadly to mean identifiable classes of persons based upon their ancestry or ethnic characteristics.
 The law prohibits employers from retaliating against their employees for asserting their rights to be free of discrimination.

-Title VII's broad prohibitions against sex discrimination specifically cover:
+Title VII's broad prohibitions against sex discrimination specifically cover all protected classes under federal & state law, including:

-- Sexual Harassment This includes practices ranging from direct requests for sexual favors to workplace conditions that create a hostile environment for persons of either gender, including same sex harassment.
-(The "hostile environment" standard also applies to harassment on the bases of race, color, national origin, religion, age, and disability.) - 2.
+- 1. Sexual Harassment This includes practices ranging from direct requests for sexual favors to workplace conditions that create a hostile environment for persons of either gender, including same sex harassment.
+(The "hostile environment" standard also applies to harassment on the bases of race, color, national origin, religion, age, disability, or any other protected classes under federal & state law..) - 2.
 Pregnancy Based Discrimination Pregnancy, childbirth, and related medical conditions must be treated in the same way as other temporary illnesses or conditions. - 3.
 Age The ADEA's broad ban against age discrimination specifically prohibits: - a.
 Statements or specifications in job notices or advertisements of age preference and limitations.
 An age limit may only be specified in the rare circumstance where age has been proven to be a bona fide occupational qualification (BFOQ).
 In order to establish that age is a BFOQ, an employer must prove that the age limitation is necessary to the success of the business and that a definable group or class of employees would be unable to perform the job safely and effectively.
 An example would be a mandatory retirement age for bus drivers or airplane pilots for safety reasons.
 The Equal Employment Opportunity Commission ("EEOC") and federal courts interpret the BFOQ exception very narrowly and schools should consult legal counsel prior to including a BFOQ in a job description or advertisement; - b.
 Discrimination on the basis of age by apprenticeship programs, including joint labor-management apprenticeship programs; and - c.
 Denial of benefits to older employees.
 An employer may reduce benefits based on age only if the cost of providing the reduced benefits to older workers is the same as the cost of providing benefits to younger workers.